-DynaMed’s critical appraisal process involves consistently-applied, systematic identification of potential sources of bias in order to enable objective communication of the relevant clinical message in the context of study’s limitations.
-A team of practicing physicians and methodologist objectively appraise the most valid clinical trials and clinical practice guidelines and integrate the findings into the existing clinical framework.
+DynaMed’s critical appraisal process involves systematic identification of potential sources of bias in order to objectively communicate the relevant clinical takeaway in the context of a study’s limitations.
+A team of practicing physicians and methodologists objectively appraise the most valid clinical trials and clinical practice guidelines and integrate the findings into DynaMed.

-A simple Level of Evidence rating system makes it easy for users to quickly understand the quality of the evidence being reported in an evidence summary, and the primary rationale behind the rating.
+A simple Level of Evidence rating system makes it easy to quickly understand the quality of the evidence being reported in an evidence summary, and the primary rationale behind the rating.

 DynaMed synthesized recommendations are determined with a systematic methodology:

-New topics in DynaMed are developed under the direction of a Deputy Editor and undergo a rigorous writing and review process that includes methodologists, physician experts or specialists, and EBM experts.
-The topic development process leverages the SLS program for identifying evidence and selecting the best available evidence and the critical appraisal process.
+New topics in DynaMed are developed under the direction of a Deputy Editor and Topic Editor.
+There is a rigorous writing and review process that includes clinical experts and methodologists.
+The editorial team performs subject area-specific targeted queries across the over 5,000 journals indexed in PubMed.
+The topic development process leverages DynaMed’s methodology to identify and select the best available evidence which is then critically appraised.